alexanderrichtertd/plex/README.md

 ## **License**
 Plex is available under the **MIT License**.
 You can use it for commercial or non-commercial projects.
 Please include the attributes and a credit in your docs.

-## **"Make it better"-Promise**
-Everyone should have a great time working on their project and focusing on creativity.
-Or help me to make this one a fine piece of software.
-I offer an introduction or support to make additions to the software.
-- **[contributor](https://github.com/richteralexander/plex/wiki/How-to-Contribute)**: 2h personal or skype
-- **good friend** (+ beer): 4h personal or skype